rtspencer-dev/rtspencer-dev/README.md

 High School Student
 -------------------

 I've been learning to code for 3 years, working in a variety of languages and topics.
-Aside from coding, my hobbies are tennis, soccer, and music.
+In the future, I hope to pursue degrees in data science and economics.

 * 🌍  I'm based in Chicago, IL
 * 🖥️  See my portfolio at [rtspencer.com](http://rtspencer.com)